metabrainz/bookbrainz-site/README.md

-Since this project makes use of git submodules, you need to use `git clone --recursive` to clone it.
-Alternatively you can follow the directions in the documentation [linked here](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules) to manually initialize submodules.
+Since this project makes use of git submodules, you need to use `git clone --recurse-submodules` to clone it.
+Alternatively, to manually initialize submodules, run these two commands:

+	git submodule init
+	git submodule update

-Currently used submodules:
+Currently used submodule:
 * [MonkeyDo/lobes](https://github.com/MonkeyDo/lobes) in
   `src/client/stylesheets/lobes`